Strange & Unusual Taxes Throughout History

 For now, let's explore a list of unusual taxes from around the world and throughout history, along with one for each of the 50 states in the US.

-Ancient Taxes from Around the World
+What Are Ancient Taxes from Around the World?

 • In Ancient Egypt, cooking oil was taxed - this "fat tax" is one of the oldest known taxes.
 People were not allowed to re-use fat or cooking oil alternatives so that they had no choice but to buy it because it was sold only by the Pharaoh's monopoly.